khilnani/slack-send-app.serverless/README.md

 # Usage

-- `/send Message When` - The app will parse out the last date mentioned as the schedule date using natural language processing. e.g. `/send Hey Jason, don't forget to send me that cool website at 4pm` e.g. `/send Hey Jason, don't forget to send me that cool website link in 6 hours`
+- `/send Message When` - The app will parse out the last date mentioned as the schedule date using natural language processing.
+  - e.g. `/send Hey Jason, don't forget to send me that cool website at 4pm`
+  - e.g. `/send Hey Jason, don't forget to send me that cool website link in 6 hours`
 - `/slist [inline]` or `/send list [inline]` - List scheduled messages.
-Inline allows youn to view the list across devices in the Slack channel the command is run.
+Appending `inline` allows you to view the list of scheduled messages across devices in the Slack channel the command is run.
 Each message includes a message ID and deletion button.
 - `/sdelete ID` or `/send delete ID` - Delete a specific message via its ID

 # Screenshots